Private policing in the United States: North Carolina

 In North Carolina, private police are certified company police agencies governed by the North Carolina Department of Justice chapter 74E of the Company Police Act.
-Under 74E Company Police in North Carolina can, and do make arrests, and write citations for violations of the law the same as any municipal police officer.
-Company Police jurisdiction is on any real property that they own, possess and control, or have been contracted to protect by the owner or person in control, unless they are in continuous pursuit for a crime that was committed in their jurisdiction or investigating a crime that occurred in their jurisdiction.
-Private police in North Carolina must meet or exceed all training and certification requirements as any municipal, county or state law enforcement officer.
+Under Chapter 74E, company police in North Carolina can and do make arrests, and write citations for violations of the law with powers similar to those of municipal police officers within their jurisdiction".
+Company Police jurisdiction applies to any real property that they own, possess, or control, or have been contracted to protect by the owner or person in control, unless they are in continuous pursuit for a crime that was committed in their jurisdiction or investigating a crime that occurred in their jurisdiction.
+Private police in North Carolina must meet or exceed the same training and certification requirements as municipal, county, and state law enforcement officers.

 South Carolina

 In South Carolina, all Security Officers have the authority and power to make an arrest just as Sheriff's Deputies do (although this is unique for the USA).
 In (Spring Valley HOA) Columbia, South Carolina, Private Officers respond to calls for service, run traffic radar, make arrests and use blue lights.
 Security Officers in South Carolina are Law Enforcement under state law, case law and the Attorney General's opinions, and are authorized by the state to issue Uniform Traffic Tickets to violators and make arrests for violations of state laws.
 Security Officers are considered Private Law Enforcement Officers.